movabletype/mt-plugin-central-authentication-service/plugins/MT_CAS/README.txt

 ; AuthLogoutURL
 : The URL where a user can logout from CAS.
 DO include the "/logout" part.
 For example, it should be like http://localhost:8080/cas/logout for the default installation of CAS server.

+Additionally, if your network does not allow outbound HTTP request from inside Movable Type application, you will be required to add MT_CAS_ValidationURL configuration directive.

+; MT_CAS_ValidationURL
+: The URL of the server which offers validation service (usually the same server you specify to AuthLoginURL).
+Do NOT include "/serviceValidate" part.
+For example it should read like http://localhost:8080 (no trailing slash).
+Default value is undefined.
+If not specified, AuthLoginURL will be used to validate session ticket.

 == Example ==
  CGIPath http://sixapart.jp/mt/